-It pays to remember that happiness and inner peace comes so much more quickly if we develop the ability to look past the pain, stop complaining about all our problems and start being grateful for the things that we have and for the problems that we don’t have.
+It pays to remember that happiness and inner peace come so much more quickly if we develop the ability to look past the pain, stop complaining about all our problems, let go of negativity and start being grateful for the things that we have and for the problems that we don’t have.

 They don’t take themselves for granted…

-Taking care of yourself and prioritizing your needs every now and then is not selfishness.
+Taking care of yourself and prioritizing your needs every now and then is not selfish.
 Self-care is crucial to our overall happiness and well-being.